 It is a remarkable coincidence, is it not, that two of the three greatest Australian racehorse trainers of the second half of the twentieth century were born and raised in the relative isolation of Adelaide, rather than the more populous eastern state capitals.
 Born three-and-a-half years apart and living their formative years just twenty minutes apart – in the Adelaide beachside suburbs of Semaphore and Glenelg with Morphettville racecourse in easy reach, the careers of Colin Hayes and Bart Cummings present an interesting contrast.
 There were similarities of course and I don’t just mean geography.

 All their lives, both men subscribed to the philosophy of keeping their horses happy in the fresh air and open spaces, and each ultimately achieved it in his own way at Lindsay Park and Princes Farm.
-Both men, having grown up near beaches, understood the value and importance to horses of sand gallops and swimming.
+Both men, having grown up near beaches, understood the value and importance for horses of sand gallops and swimming.
 Indeed, in later years both men expressed frustration when the old sand track at Flemington was replaced by a car park.
 And both men understood that horses are creatures of habit with fine memories and quirky characters and each catered for it in their different approaches to training.
 In short, both men had a finely-tuned sensitivity or instinct for the animal that brought them their livelihood.
 Each man understood a horse’s subtle eye and body movements in the same way that a horse understands those same eye and body movements in man.

 But still, their differences divided them more than their commonalities united them.
 Whereas Colin Hayes had the advantage of seniority over Cummings, unlike Bart he suffered the disadvantage of coming from a non-racing family.
 Everything Hayes learned, he taught himself.
 This is not necessarily a bad thing as it frees one from the burdens of dubious traditions often passed down in racing families.
 On the other hand, when the traditions handed down are intelligent, sound and proven, the bequest is indeed a boon.
 Bart always acknowledged his everlasting debt to his father.
 As he wrote in ‘BART my life’: “I learnt everything I know about horses from my father, and in more than half a century of training, I have always seen myself as simply continuing to apply the lessons he taught me.”
 I might observe here that experience is a commodity cheaply taught but dearly bought and the truth of that aphorism also played itself out in both men’s lives.